the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 This is a fair point, but more of a critique of LLM-as-a-Judge rather than the end goal of Truth.

+And, for the record, there are quite a few bones to pick with LLM-as-a-Judge.
+- It can reward eloquent responses that are completely bogus.
+- It can penalize new facts that were surfaced after the model was trained.
+- Off-the-shelf LLMs might not even understand the nuances of your problem domain, and trying to fine-tune them on the same data that drives your agent opens the door to [double dipping](https://en.wikipedia.org/wiki/Circular_analysis).

 Ultimately, we want a score of whether the agent _seems_ to have correctly responded to one or more queries.

-We could rely on human judges for this (at least for offline evals), but even humans might have a difficult time determining these scores (and might even [disagree with each other](https://en.wikipedia.org/wiki/Inter-rater_reliability#Disagreement)).
+We could rely on human judges for this (at least for offline evals, unless we hire the world's first Near-Real-Time QA Engineer), but even humans might have a difficult time determining these scores (and might even [disagree with each other](https://en.wikipedia.org/wiki/Inter-rater_reliability#Disagreement)).

 Maybe the user had no idea what they _really_ were looking for, and just started with the first thing that came to mind.
-What is the correct agent response even supposed to be here?
+What is the canonical agent response even supposed to _be_ in that case?

-I'll conclude that LLM-as-a-Judge is an increasingly popular state-of-the-art evaluation paraidgm, producing generally robust metrics especially when aggregated, and leave it at that for now.
+Nonetheless, LLM-as-a-Judge is an increasingly popular, state-of-the-art evaluation paradigm, producing generally robust metrics especially when aggregated, and gives us automated, principled insight into agent performance that would otherwise be difficult to capture.

+I'll leave it at that for now.

 ## ⚖️ Comparison

-The 3Ts of evals form a triforce of utility, and work best as a complete set.
+The 3Ts of Good Evals form a triforce of utility, and work best as a complete set.

 Below is a table of considerations for each group: